attackYoroi/attackyoroi/READEME.md

 ------------------------------

-Before testing Rpw, we should use genration
+Before testing Rpw, we should use generate_permutation.py to get some 4-bit permutation, and code them in the "P" in testRpw.cpp.